 Armed Forces Covenant – Contacts and Support Available

-Forces Connect South West This website helps with identification, understanding and the pathways to accessing the right support when and where it’s needed.
+Forces Connect South West – This website helps with identification, understanding and the pathways to accessing the right support when and where it is needed.
 It also provides information and resources to help better understand the Armed Forces Covenant in the South West and nationally.

-Somerset Intelligence – for available data about the Armed Forces Covenant in Somerset
+Somerset Intelligence – data about the Armed Forces Covenant in Somerset

 The Somerset Wood – find out more about this partnership to commemorate the county’s fallen in World War One